dpet/kaleido.js/README.md

 Smaller images are easier on the hosts computer, I scaled the demo images to 600px x 600px.

-The animation continues to run when the div isn't on the screen, this should be optimized later.
+The animation stops when the div is scrolled off screen or when a different tab is visible in the browser.

 There are no mobile fallbacks so you need to add your own, ie. put an image in the div instead of calling kaleido_start().